elcorto/pwtools/README.rst

 	pycifrw
 	pyspglib

+..
+FIXME as of v ersion 1.9.x, pyspglib is renamed to spglib, update dependency list once we tested this

 There is no installation script (i.e. ``setup.py``).
 Just copy the whole package somewhere and run ``make`` to compile extensions